Support for

 You need to give:

-- Fourteen days minimum notice to your employer for part-time and whole-time service and training.
+- fourteen days minimum notice to your employer for part-time and whole-time service and training.